odoo/documentation/content/developer/reference/frontend/owl_components.rst

      - a swiper component to perform actions on touch swipe
    * - :ref:`CheckBox <frontend/owl/checkbox>`
      - a simple checkbox component with a label next to it
+   * - :ref:`ColorList <frontend/owl/colorlist>`
+     - a list of colors to choose from
    * - :ref:`Dropdown <frontend/owl/dropdown>`
      - full-featured dropdown
+   * - :ref:`Notebook <frontend/owl/notebook>`
+     - a component to navigate between pages using tabs
    * - :ref:`Pager <frontend/pager>`
      - a small component to handle pagination
    * - :ref:`SelectMenu <frontend/select_menu>`